 As with any sports injury, the timeline for recovery from a patellar dislocation can vary widely.
 Most patients should recover completely in six to eight weeks, but more severe cases may require as many as three to four months to heal properly.

-IF YOU’RE EXPERIENCING KNEE PAIN:
+IF YOU’RE SUFFERING FROM KNEE PAIN:

 If you’re experiencing heavy pain or swelling or have suffered a traumatic injury to the knee, you should contact an orthopedic specialist as soon as possible to discuss your symptoms and possible courses of treatment.
 At New York Bone and Joint, we’ve specialized in patellar dislocations and other knee injuries for almost twenty years, delivering attentive and empathetic care that ensures long-term recovery for our patients.